otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-javascript.md

 ### Variables

 A **variable** is a named container that stores a value.
-It is like a box that holds a value, and the variable's name is like a label on the box.
+It is like a box that holds a value and the variable's name is like a label on the box.
 You can use the variable's name to access its value.

 ```javascript
 // A mutable variable named "name" with value "John"